In July 2024, Google hit pause on its plan to kill third-party cookies in Chrome.

 First-party data is information you collect directly from your audience with their consent.
 It is information based on how they interact with your website: behaviors, actions, and interests.

-Third-party data is compiled by independent researchers and companies who aggregate information from various websites and applications.
+Third-party data is compiled by independent researchers and companies that aggregate information from various websites and applications.
 Based on individual users’ online activity, this data is often sold to businesses for marketing and advertising purposes.

-Here are some differences between the two and also how first-party data is better than third-party data.
+Here are some differences between the two, and also how first-party data is better than third-party data.

 Criteria | First-Party Data | Third-Party Data |